What are Fibromyalgia Tender Points?

 It is not known what causes these particular areas to be so painful.
 It is well established though that tender spots are a consistent symptom in those suffering from Fibromyalgia.

-Tender points are small, about the size of a penny, but can be excruciatingly painful to the touch.
+Tender points are small but can, in some cases, be excruciatingly painful to the touch or when pressure is applied.
 In 1990, the American College of Rheumatology (ACR) established that 11 of the 18 points needed to be painful in order for a Fibromyalgia diagnosis to be given.
 Not everyone feels pain in an exact number of tender points at any given time however.
 Fortunately, the guidelines for diagnosis changed in 2010, and again in 2016.
 To see the specific 2016 guidelines, click HERE: https://www.sciencedirect.com/science/article/pii/S0049017216302086?via%3Dihub

 Diagnosis of Fibromyalgia